JosephTLyons/Resume/README.md

 ## Work Experience

+LivestockCity \
-LivestockCity: Remote iOS Developer Intern | July 2019 – Present
+Remote iOS Developer Intern | July 2019 – Present
 - Refactor existing code to increase future maintainability
 - Responsible for the addition of smaller features
 - Create user interfaces using auto layout
 - Enforce the usage of the MVC development pattern

+Various Companies\
-Various Companies:  Audio Software Beta Tester | 2011 – Present
+Audio Software Beta Tester | 2011 – Present
 - Thoroughly and rigorously tested Digital Audio Workstation plugins for many different audio developers

+Ponderosa Steakhouse \
-Ponderosa Steakhouse:  Various Roles | November 2008 – August 2019
+Various Roles | November 2008 – August 2019
 - Worked various positions, including cook, maintenance, and management
 - Obtained the ability to work and communicate within a team
 - Entrusted to train employees in new positions